 They build trust and foster familiarity.
 Through the practice of engaging in meaningful conversations with the right people, you build the relationships your business needs to grow.

 But it’s noisy out there, and attracting and connecting with your most valuable prospects is more challenging than ever.
-If you want to run a successful inbound strategy, you’re going to need content that speaks directly to them.
+If you want to run a successful inbound strategy, you’re going to need better content that speaks directly to them.

 Of all the elements that make up an inbound marketing approach, content is the glue holding everything together.
 Not only will your content be attracting and converting your prospects, but it can also assist your sales team in closing them.
 Let’s not forget how you’ll then delight those customers with valuable content about making the most of your services to turn them into referrers and repeat buyers.